 How To Store Heirloom Seeds

-If you are always on the lookout of ways to save money without sacrificing the quality of your small or large garden and vigorous plants, then keeping and storing your own seeds for the next season is an option, instead of going to an online store.
+If you’re always on the lookout for ways to save money without sacrificing the quality of your small or large garden and vigorous plants, then keeping and storing your own seeds for the next season is an option, instead of going to an online store.

-When it comes to storing, you can keep the flowers that you love every year or you can also save the seeds of your favorite variety of watermelons or tomatoes.
-When you choose the best of your plants each year to save from it ensures a beautiful full harvest next season.
+When it comes to storing, you can keep the flowers that you love every year, or you can also save the seeds of your favorite variety of watermelons, tomatoes, herbs like Basil, or berry plants.

-If you are looking for ways to effectively and efficiently keep all your seeds for different plants in good condition, here are some of the best ways to harvest, save, and store them for long term use.
+If you’re looking for ways to effectively and efficiently keep all your seeds for different plants in good condition, here are some of the best ways to harvest, save, and store your own seed collection for long-term use.

-Once you’ve decided which seeds to store for your next planting season, the first thing you need to do is to harvest from your parent plant in your garden or vegetable garden and save them.
+Once you’ve decided which heirloom varieties and seeds to store for your next planting season, the first thing you need to do is to harvest from your parent plant in your garden or vegetable garden and save them.

-Collection methods vary depending on the plant you’re harvesting from. when you’re harvesting tomato seeds, for example, upon collection, you might notice that there’s a gel around them.
-You need to remove this gel..
+Collection methods vary depending on the plant varieties you’re harvesting from.
+When you’re harvesting heirloom tomatoes seeds and organic seeds, for example, upon collection, you might notice that there’s a gel around them.
+You need to remove this gel…

 To remove it, place the seeds in a bowl of water with an airtight lid: